nayere6342/sep11-freedom-project/blog/entry05.md

  * After the script finds the user's mouse, it draws a trail that follows the user's mouse.

- * Once it's done with that, it wait until the the user's clicks on something.
+ * Once it's done with that, it waits until the the user's clicks on something.

  * It takes that position, and draws an outline around that part of the screen where the user's clicks.